 Our wind atlases are based on temporally and spatially coarse resolved reanalysis data (e.g. ERA5, MERRA2 or NCEP).
 Additionally, detailed information of land use and orography are used in the model simulation.
 High resolved time series for a time period of more than 20 years are derived by downscaling the coarse reanalysis data with the mesoscale models WRF or MM5.

-The quality of the anemos Wind Atlases is proved by a continuous validation with wind and energy yield data.
-Based on this verification, a remodelling approach for the new Germany 3-km Atlas (D-3km.M2) was invented in order to adapt the wind atlas to observational data.
+The quality of the wind atlases is continuously being verified by validation with wind and energy yield data.
+Based on this verification, a remodeling approach for the Germany and France wind atlas was invented in order to adapt the wind atlas universally applicable to observational data.

 By means of the remodelling and the adjustment of the time series, we are able to generate site-specific time series.
 Thereof, all our products based on the atlas benefit, e.g.: wind and energy yield index, long-term correlation, energy loss calculation and market value analysis.

 Further information about the remodelling is available here.

 |Germany||D-3km.M2 site specific||MERRA-2||3 km* / 10 min||1997 - current||WRF|

 D-3km.E5 site specific (in German)

 |D-5km||Germany||NCEP||5 km / 30 min||1990 - current||MM5|

 |EU-10km.E5||Europe||EU-10km.E5||ERA5||10 km / 10 min||1999 - current||WRF|